ternsip/glade/README.md

 This is sketch for minecraft-like game written on pure java and lwjgl and assimp libs.

 It is highly underdeveloped project and most of code is used to understand best approach.
 The main benefit of this project is to understand how to write 3d game with skeletal animation and easy-loading textures.

 It uses raster rendering.
-It contains UI elements (so you can test press host -> connect, wait a bit).
+It contains UI elements (so you can test press host -> connect, wait a bit) (Main keys - mouse + R, T, Z, SPACE, B, Q).
 Multiplayer is present.
 Skeletal animation works perfectly.
 Smart texture loading.